iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 In addition, the goals `generateAll`, `generateApps` and `generatePlatform` consider
   - `checkChanged` in order to figure out whether the model, the meta model have changed to trigger an execution
+  - `chanceCheckArtifacts`, an optional list of `chanceCheckArtifact` maven coordinates whose snapshots may trigger an execution if changed since the last build

 # Application testing